Singing Christmas tree: Tree structure and composition

 Singing Christmas Trees are constructed to hold between 30 and 450 choral singers at one time.
 These trees can come in four models ranging in height from 18 to 48 ft for indoor use and can be custom fit for outdoor use.
 They can also come in circular design of 120, 150, or 180-degree models.
 Trees can also have seating for choir members with special needs.
 They are fitted with artificial fireproof evergreen leaves and Christmas lights in an effort to lessen workload assembly and disassembly.
 Besides lighting, they are fitted with controls to allow for usage by a master control within a church sanctuary or community.
-As an example, the a tree in Huntsville, Alabama, holds 150 singers, is 30 ft tall (39 ft tall if the star at the top of tree is included), consumes 36 kW of electrical power during its performance run on an annual basis, weighs 6000 lb, uses 377 pieces of structural steel that is bolted with over 800 pieces, uses 7500 pieces of artificial greenery, and has over 13,000 lights.
+As an example, a tree in Huntsville, Alabama, holds 150 singers, is 30 ft tall (39 ft tall if the star at the top of tree is included), consumes 36 kW of electrical power during its performance run on an annual basis, weighs 6000 lb, uses 377 pieces of structural steel that is bolted with over 800 pieces, uses 7500 pieces of artificial greenery, and has over 13,000 lights.